Best Acne Treatment in Pregnancy

 Nodules - This type of acne is large, painful, solid pimples, and are buried deep within the skin.

 Though it cannot be predetermined who is going to get pregnancy acne, if one has a history of acne, she is more likely to develop acne.
 Women who get acne during the first trimester, are unlikely to have acne during the second or third trimesters.
 The condition of acne in pregnancy can range from mild, moderate or severe, i.e., it can last for a short duration or through the entire period of pregnancy.
+Acne is mostly seen on the face during this period but may also spread on shoulders and back.

-Natural Ways to Decrease Acne during Pregnancy
+Natural Ways to prevent Acne in Pregnancy

 Cinnamon and Honey Mask